-Risk factors for stroke can be divided into two categories: non-modifiable and modifiable risk factors.
+Certain factors increase your risk for stroke.
+Risk factors can be divided into two categories: non-modifiable risk factors and modifiable risk factors.
 Modifiable risk factors can be controlled by medications, medical treatment, or lifestyle changes.
-In contrast, non-modifiable risk factors cannot be altered.
+Non-modifiable risk factors cannot be changed.